IDEO-coLAB/forkable-js-base/README.md

 ## Purpose

-The purpose of this repo is to ensure javascript code consistency across all CoLab projects that use javascript.
+The purpose of this repo is to act as a base for all new, long-term CoLab projects that use javascript, thus ensuring code consistency within CoLab.

-For it to accomplish this purpose, it should serve as the project base for all new, long-term CoLab projects that use javascript.

 We are not automating the running of the `lint` command which comes bundled with the repo (which you'll see below).
 You have the flexibility to you to run it as you like during your development workflow.